jeremytammik/tbc/a/1798_da4r_curve_project.md

 If the lines are not parallel to the view plane, lines are foreshortened and arcs are converted to ellipses.
 Splines are modified.

-Get the `DetailCurve.GeometryCurve` from the resulting elements and your are done.
+Get the `DetailCurve.GeometryCurve` from the resulting elements and you are done.

 Since you cannot create (2D) views for arbitrary planes, but only for vertical or horizontal ones, this workaround is limited.